Directed by John Patterson | Written by David Chase & Todd A. Kessler | 59 min

-It may not have felt like it, but the entirety of season two has been leading up to one climactic moment: the execution of “Big Pussy” Bonpensiero at the hands of Tony.
+It may not have felt like it, but the entirety of season two has been leading up to one climactic moment: the execution of “Big Pussy” Bonpensiero at the hands of Tony Soprano.
 The majority of the season has been one large misdirect, full of artful one-offs and strong character moments, but a misdirect nonetheless.

 Even the story of Richie Aprile was a misdirect.
 He was prematurely offed by Janice before he could cause any real trouble.
-The true backbone of the season—the nagging, dark spot in the back of the mind—has been Tony’s inevitable revelation that his best friend is an FBI informant.
+The true backbone of the season—the nagging, dark spot in the back of the mind—has been Tony’s inevitable realization that his best friend is an FBI informant.
 He reaches this conclusion (something he’s at least suspected since “Nobody Knows Anything”) while in the throes of a food-poisoning-induced fever dream.

 The Sopranos can be looked at as one of the great works of modern surrealism.
 And “Funhouse” features the best dream sequences in the entire series.

 The first half of the episode finds a very sick Tony drifting in and out of reality.
 He finds himself on a snowy New Jersey boardwalk (looks and feels like limbo), encountering dead accomplices, fatal erections and talking fish.